 10. A healthy bedtime routine checklist

-It’s a good idea to have a good routine for sleep hygiene (NICE, 2018) so here is a checklist for a healthy bed time routine to promote a restful night’s sleep:
+It’s a good idea to have a good routine for sleep hygiene.
+(NICE, 2020).
+So here is a suggested checklist for a healthy bed time routine to promote a restful night’s sleep:

 - Take up gentle exercise during the day.